 You can read more about my research here.

 Outside of my research, I can often be found on campus flipping around, using the circus arts to magic-trick people into loving philosophy.
-I’m also the faculty advisor for the University of Kentucky’s newly created Circus Club (more: here and here).
+I’m also the faculty advisor for the University of Kentucky’s newly created circus club, Circus Cats (more: here and here).
 If you’re interested in or curious about circus – even if you have no experience – check us out!
 All UK students, faculty, and staff are welcome.

 Off-duty, I hang out with my partner and our two little boys, digging for worms and treasure.